 The case is noteworthy as it is the first case where the Commission has taken enforcement action against individuals.
 The Commission is seeking a pecuniary penalty against each of the two individuals and a disqualification order against one of them.
 The Commission alleges that both individuals were responsible for their companies’ business activities at the housing estate concerned, and one of them was the sole shareholder and one of only two directors at the company.
 Interestingly, while the CO establishes a maximum cap on pecuniary penalties for undertakings, it provides no such cap for individuals.

-Enforcement against individuals will likely continue to be a priority for the Commission going forward.
-On commencement of the proceedings, Brent Snyder, CEO of the Commission, stated that 'we have, for the first time, brought direct enforcement action against individuals who were involved in the conduct.
-These proceedings drive home the deterrent message that not only companies, but also individuals who engage in cartels may expect to face the full force of the law.'
+we have, for the first time, brought direct enforcement action against individuals who were involved in the conduct.
+These proceedings drive home the deterrent message that not only companies, but also individuals who engage in cartels may expect to face the full force of the law.

 The Commission’s other work under the FCR

 Private right of action in relation to alleged anticompetitive conduct

 Under the CO, the Commission is the sole entity that can initiate proceedings at the Tribunal.
 In the absence of a determination by the Tribunal of an alleged infringement of the CO, alleged victims of breaches of the competition rules have no private right of action in the Tribunal or in the courts based on those alleged breaches.
 This is different from many other competition regimes, and the lack of the right of stand-alone private actions has been flagged as a weakness in the current regime and a potential area for future reform.